nettohadi/wize-app/README.md

 # Wize App

-Wize app is an app that shows a 5 days weather forecast for a particular location
+Wize app is an app that shows a 5 days weather forecast for a particular location.
+You can see the live demo [here](https://wize-app.vercel.app/).

 <div align="center">
 <img src="public/images/Screenshot.png" width="200">